achael/koral_lite/README.rst

   git clone -b gpu https://github.com/achael/koral_lite.git

-To install on Adroit (without MPI) using the default test problem make sure the following are in your .bashrc
+To install on **Adroit** make sure the following are in your .bashrc

 .. code-block:: bash